Ford Model A (1927–1931): Legacy

-The Model A was well represented in media of the era, since it was one of the most common cars.
+The Model A was well-represented in the media of the era since it was one of the most common cars.
 Model kits remain available from hobby shops as stock cars or hot rods.
-High quality die-cast Model As are represented in 1/24 scale by the Danbury Mint 1931 roadster and the Franklin Mint 1930 Tudor sedan.
+High-quality die-cast Model A's are represented in 1/24 scale by the Danbury Mint 1931 roadster and the Franklin Mint 1930 Tudor sedan.

-Several Model As have obtained particular fame.
-The Mean Green Machine, a green and black 1931 Tudor sedan, has been a staple of University of North Texas football games and special events since 1974, maintained by the spirit organization Talons since the 1980s.
-The Ramblin' Wreck, a 1930 sport coupe, is the official mascot of the student body at the Georgia Institute of Technology and appears at sporting events and student body functions.
+Several models have obtained particular fame.
+The Mean Green Machine, a green 1929 Ford Model A Tudor sedan built in 1931, has been a staple of University of North Texas football games and special events since 1974, maintained by the spirit organization Talons since the 1980s.
+The Ramblin' Wreck, a 1930 sports coupe, is the official mascot of the student body at the Georgia Institute of Technology and appears at sporting events and student body functions.
 Ala Kart, a customized 1929 roadster pickup built by George Barris, won two straight "America's Most Beautiful Roadster" awards at the Oakland Roadster Show before making numerous film and television appearances.
 Between October 1992 and December 1994, Hector Quevedo, along with his son Hugo, drove a 1928 Model A 22,000 mi from his home in Punta Arenas, Chile to Ford headquarters in Dearborn, Michigan.
 The car required minimal service, including a flat tire and transmission work in Nicaragua, and is now housed in the Henry Ford Museum.
 A 1930 Model A, used by the gangster John Dillinger to escape federal agents in 1934, was sold at auction in 2010 for $165,000.

-Charlie Ryan's song "Hot Rod Lincoln" featured a modified Model A. The song has been covered several times since its original release.
+Among the last Model A variants produced, the 1931 roadster attracted hot rod enthusiasts with its open cockpit, reduced weight compared to closed body styles, and straightforward but dependable chassis engineering.